 Here’s how to do this in OptinMonster:

-First create your campaign, then go to Optin » Content Blocking.
-Choose a content blocking method.
-For example, Obfuscation hides the gated content completely.
+First create your campaign, then go to the Inline Settings and choose a content locking style.
+For example, Obfuscation blurs the text below the campaign.

 Now you can use a shortcode to publish it on a WordPress site, or grab the embed code to publish on other platforms.